 Creating podcasts also gives students a chance to showcase their learning in a different format than traditionally used.

-Steps to Making a Classroom Podcast
+Steps to Create Classroom Podcasts

 - Students select an idea or topic of interest for the podcast.